alex90271/pos_pyroll/readme.md

     Note: This script was designed to run on Windows 10 or 11 only.

     1. Create your environment `python -m venv .venv`\
         a.
-Activate the script on the windows system, using an elevated powershell terminal `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned`
+Activate the script on the windows system, using an elevated powershell terminal `Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned`
         b.
 Connect to the environment (windows) `./.venv/Scripts/Activate.ps1`

     2. Install dependencies with `python -m pip install -r "requirements.txt"`